okohll/abdocs/content/docs/views/joins/types-of-join.md

 ## Right outer and full outer
 You may think, if there's a left outer, is there also a right outer?
 There is, it means all data from the right side is always visible, whether or not there's a match on the left.
 So in our contacts/organisations example, all organisations would be visible, whether or not any contacts belonged to them.

 Practically, this isn't used much, as a right outer join is just the same as a left outer join started from the other table.
-There's no difference in the data visible, but using a left outer works better in agileBase because you can be guaranteed that clicking on a row will load a record (with a right outer, if there's no data on the left side, then no record can be loaded when the row's clicked).
+There's no difference in the data visible, but using a left outer works better in Agilebase because you can be guaranteed that clicking on a row will load a record (with a right outer, if there's no data on the left side, then no record can be loaded when the row's clicked).

 You may also hear of a full outer join - this again has a very small number of useful cases, but you can [read about them online](https://stackoverflow.com/questions/2094793/when-is-a-good-situation-to-use-a-full-outer-join) if interested.